camel-tooling/camel-lsp-client-emacs/README.md

 # Text Editing capabilities of Camel URI with Camel JAVA DSL

-For instance, code completion for Camel Java Dsl.
+For instance, code completion for Camel JAVA Dsl.
 The capabilities are based on the [Camel Language Server](https://github.com/camel-tooling/camel-language-server/).

 ![Demo](images/java.gif)